konsumer/tvparty/README.md

 I have made this primarily REST-API-based, so it can be integrated easily into other systems.
 On [my NAS](http://blog.jetboystudio.com/2013/03/19/nas.html), I already have Apache running, I just need to GET/POST to mess with subscriptons, and have it running in the background to parse RSS.

+Here is the API:

+*  `GET /` - a demo subscription manager
+*  `GET /shows` - get a list of all available shows
+*  `GET /subscriptions` - get a list of current TV subscriptions
+*  `POST /subscriptions` - set a list of current TV subscriptions, using JSON